Manga Review | Dekoboko Sugar Days, Dekoboko Bittersweet Days, and Dekoboko Sugar Days – Extra: Boys, Enjoy Your Youth! by Atsuko Yusen

 Shiwoo is an actor constantly surrounded by adoring fans and admirers, some more welcome than others.
 Even with all this love around him, though, he’s only ever had one special person, Yujin.
 However, the day Shiwoo graduated high school, Yujin confessed that he loved Shiwoo as more than a friend, upperclassman, or even brother figure.
 Unfortunately, Shiwoo could not reciprocate Yujin’s feelings.
 Yujin, of course, was heartbroken, and Shiwoo did what he thought was best and disappeared from Yujin’s life.

-Eight years have passed, and Shiwoo, now in the dregs of the , is on the market for a new manager and a new partner.
+Eight years have passed, and Shiwoo, now in the dregs of the entertainment industry, is on the market for a new manager and a new partner.
 When he hears his manager is a girl, he hopes that she might be able to fill both roles.
 Thankfully, she is exactly his type, and he spares no time trying to woo her.
 While out to drink, Shiwoo gets blackout drunk and embarrassingly propositions his manager.
 While the manager isn’t necessarily pleased, she doesn’t say no. When Shiwoo regains his senses, though, it turns out the pretty girl manager is a pretty boy manager… a boy that he happens to know very well.

 Read About This